How to Bid on Competitor Terms for Paid Search

-The digital landscape is getting increasingly competitive and it’s hard to be heard in this plethora of information.
-This especially applies to small and medium-size companies that might not have the budget for huge brand awareness campaigns both online and on traditional media.
-How do you compete in this environment?
+The digital landscape is getting increasingly competitive and it’s hard to be heard above the noise generated by this plethora of information.
+This can be an especial problem for small and medium-size companies that might not have the budget for huge brand awareness campaigns that demand share of voice.
+So, how do you compete in this environment if budget is an issue?

-Bid on competitor terms when advertising on AdWords or Bing to build brand awareness.
-As Duane said: “People cannot pick you as a solution if they do not know you’re an option”.
-Reaching people when they’re searching for your competitors is an easy way to show them that you exist and can give them the solution they’re looking for.
-Maybe your offer is even better than the brand name they typed in initially, so tell them.
+One of the answers is to bid on competitor terms when advertising on Google Ads or Bing.
+This can help build brand awareness, after all your business cannot be picked as a solution, if your potential customers do not know you’re an option.
+Reaching people when they’re searching for your competitors is an easy way to show them that you exist and can also give them the solution they’re looking for.
+Maybe your offering is even better than the brand name they typed in initially, so you can use this opportunity to tell them.

-Depending on the brand you’re bidding on, competitor terms can sometimes be cheaper than more generic terms that refer to your business offer.
+Depending on the brand you’re bidding on, competitor terms can sometimes be cheaper than more generic terms that refer to your business offering.
 You’re also reaching people who are probably further down the funnel and might be comparing offers from different providers.
-Don’t miss the chance to be part of the comparison.
+Don’t miss the chance to be part of the comparison and steer them in your direction.

-Quoting Duane, “It doesn’t matter who you think your competitors are.
-Who your customers think your competitors are matters a lot more”.
+It's worth remembering that it doesn’t matter who you think your competitors are.
+Who your customers think your competitors are is the thing that matters.
 You’ll need to go further than your direct competitors and understand how your customers use your product or service to figure out which brands you can target.
 You might have more competitors than you think:

 - Direct competitors – they do exactly what you do, you should know who they are.